-As mentioned previously, patients will complain of headaches, seizures, vomiting and focal deficits (for instance, cranial nerve VI palsy where patients will complain of diplopia).
-Asking for specifics about the headache is important.
+As mentioned previously, patients will complain of headaches, seizures, vomiting and focal deficits (for instance, cranial nerve VI palsies where patients will complain of diplopia).
+Asking for specifics about a headache is important.
 Patients will describe a headache that is worse with coughing, bending or in the morning (typical of raised intracranial pressure).

 The headaches are usually constant and dull and patients are unlikely to present with an acute severe pain.
 Other concerning factors are nausea and vomiting and a worsening headache.
 Patients can report worsening headaches on bending over, coughing or sneezing, all of which are indicators of raised intracranial pressure.

-Often patients will complain their headache is worse at night, and if patients are waking from sleep to the headache, they have severe pain.
-This pattern has been suggested to arise from diurnal variations in PCO2 which causes vasodilation, a drop in blood pressure and potentially headache.
+Often patients will complain their headache is worse at night, and if patients are waking from sleep to a headache, they have severe pain.
+This pattern has been suggested to arise from diurnal variations in PCO2 which causes vasodilation, a drop in blood pressure and potential headache.